john-rodewald/ekg-core/Tutorial.md

         ]
   assert (sample2 == expectedSample2) $ pure ()

-  -- Use the dereistration handle to deregister the original metrics. deregistrationHandle -- (2)
+  -- Use the deregistration handle to deregister the original metrics. deregistrationHandle -- (2)

   sample3 <- sampleAll store